Milwaukee Area Trails

 The Kinnickinnic River Trail (KKRT) consists of 2.5 miles of paved trails and on-street bike lanes.
 The paved trail runs from South 6th Street at West Rosedale Avenue to South 1st Street at West Lincoln Avenue, and Maple Street to Washington Street.

 The Beerline Trail consists of 3.7 miles of paved trail and wide sidewalk.
-The trail consists of two disconnected segments - the first segment of the Beerline Trail begins at East Pleasant Street along Commerce Street to East Locust Street, where cyclists can connect to the Oak Leaf Trail or take the bike route along North Humboldt Boulevard to connect to the second segment.
+The trail consists of two disconnected segments - the first segment of the Beerline Trail begins at East Pleasant Street along Commerce Street to East Locust Street, where bikers can connect to the Oak Leaf Trail or take the bike route along North Humboldt Boulevard to connect to the second segment.
 The second segment of the Beerline Trail begins at East Burleigh Street at N Bremen Street heading north to East Capitol Drive.

 Bike Trail Guidelines